SamVellaUK/jsonBrowser/readMe.md

 ---

+## Quick Start
+Download and open jsonBrowser.html from the root repo directory Copy and paste SQL query results from your SQL Query tool into the textbox and hit "Apply"

+---

 ## Introduction

 Sick of having to pick apart JSON data buried in your database tables?
 Hate wasting time trying to figure out how to get a SQL query to properly parse the JSON?